ashbaldry/ashbaldry.github.io/_posts/2023-08-xx-designer-0-3-0-release.md

 ## Deployment

-The aim of these templates are to make it easy to collaborate and share templates with others.
+The {designer} app needs to be hosted on a server, otherwise the templates will be unable to be shared with others.
 In order to make this as accessible as possible, there are two built-in ways to deploy the {designer} application:

 ### Docker